CLASSIFICATION NO. 048

 PUBLIC AFFAIRS MANAGER

-The Public Affairs Manager differs from the Public and Government Relations Director, which is responsible for managing the County's governmental relations, public involvement, business and media relations, strategic communication programs, cable franchises and video productions for the cable channel and has full authority for Department operations.
+The Public Affairs Manager differs from the Public and Government Affairs Director, which is responsible for managing the County’s governmental relations, public involvement, business and media relations, strategic communication programs, cable franchises and video productions for the cable channel and has full authority for Department operations.

 Duties may include but are not limited to the following:

-- Develops and directs the County's strategic communications, public relations, media relations, citizen involvement and community relations programs and activities; develops methods to market opportunities to access county government services, announce new programs or services, and improve public understanding of county programs; creates opportunities for public input; coordinates press conferences, special events and public awareness offerings; assists in the development, coordination and implementation of department and County-wide policies and procedures related to program areas; manages the development, implementation and evaluation of work programs, plans, processes, systems and procedures.
+- Develops and directs the County’s strategic communications, public relations, media relations, citizen involvement and community relations programs and activities; develops methods to market opportunities to access county government services, announce new programs or services, and improve public understanding of county programs; creates opportunities for public participation; coordinates press conferences, special events and public awareness offerings; assists in the development, coordination and implementation of department and County-wide policies and procedures related to program areas; manages the development, implementation and evaluation of work programs, plans, processes, systems and procedures.

-- Develops comprehensive communications strategies and programs; consults, advises and collaborates with all County departments in communications activities; ensures strategic, effective and appropriate internal and external communications; develops, implements and evaluates media, public relations, public involvement and marketing programs; coordinates assessment of current systems and data; researches and analyzes existing County and new technologies, current trends and needs, and makes recommendations; participates in procurement and implementation of new technologies.
+- Develops comprehensive communications strategies and programs; consults, advises and collaborates with all County departments in communications activities; ensures strategic, effective and appropriate internal and external communications; develops, implements and evaluates media, public relations, public involvement, outreach, and marketing programs; coordinates assessment of current systems and data; researches and analyzes existing County and new technologies, current trends and needs, and makes recommendations; participates in procurement and implementation of new technologies.

-- Assists in the preparation and administration of program budgets; prepares, reviews and analyzes reports; makes recommendations on budget requests; assists in the preparation of budget justifications for presentation to the Assistant Director; monitors revenues and expenditures for compliance with budget; prepares and administers grant applications; monitors grant-related expenditures for compliance with contractual agreements; ensures compliance with grant reporting requirements; serves and liaison with County departments and granting agencies.
+- Assists in the preparation and administration of program budgets; prepares, reviews and analyzes reports; makes recommendations on budget requests; assists in the preparation of budget justifications for presentation to the Director; monitors revenues and expenditures for compliance with budget; prepares and administers grant applications; monitors grant-related expenditures for compliance with contractual agreements; ensures compliance with grant reporting requirements; serves and liaison with County departments and granting agencies.

 - Hires, directs, supervises and evaluates professional staff to provide quality service to citizens and County; prepares performance evaluations; administers progressive discipline; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.